“This tight-knit community has been so impactful for me”

 “This is an avenue for me to use the gifts & skills I’ve learned in the classroom.”

 Developing leaders is part of our ‘why’ at Columbia.
-We believe in the leadership potential of our students which is why we have up to fifty positions available every year.
+We believe in the leadership potential of our students which is why we have up to forty positions available every year.
 Applications open in the spring, and include an interview process.
 If you’re chosen as a student leader, you’ll come to campus early and participate in a fun, intense week of training over the last week of August.

 Your role in leadership will be to take part in leading the student body and helping to establish a positive, encouraging community.
 In addition to weekly leadership classes, student leaders also participate in one on one mentoring with a staff member.

 At Columbia, we aspire to be a community centred on Jesus — where we’re all doing our best to think, respond, speak, and act like Christ.
 Is this always easy?
 Not exactly.
-Especially not when you put almost 500 students, staff, and faculty from different backgrounds and cultures on the same campus!
+Especially not when you put numerous students, staff, and faculty from different backgrounds and cultures on the same campus!

 One of the ways we work at this is by agreeing to a set of guidelines and expectations for how we’re going to learn and live life together.
 These guidelines are designed to encourage your spiritual, social, and academic growth.
 If you want to join the Columbia community, you’ll need to agree to live within these expectations and participate in the life, studies, activities and ministries of the College.
 Please make sure you take a careful look at the Student Handbook before you make the decision to enroll.